freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 or losing previous submissions from Sources.

 .. note:: Only the Application Server is backed up and restored, including
-          historical submissions and both Source Interface and *Journalist Interface* URLs.
+          historical submissions and both Source Interface and Admin Interface onion addresses.
 The Monitor Server needs to be configured from scratch in the event of a hardware migration.

 Minimizing disk use